The Government Gateway is a method of verifying your identity when using online services provided by HM Revenue & Customs (HMRC).

 If you do not have an account, you can register on the HMRC services: sign in or register page of the GOV.UK website.
 Or alternatively, you will be provided with instructions for registering when attempting to access HMRC services for the first time.

 For example, if signing into Personal Tax services, you will be prompted to prove your identity by signing in with Government Gateway or GOV.UK Verify.
-There will also be an option to create a new account and you will be able to register for either the Government Gateway or GOV.UK Verify.
+There will also be an option to create a new account where you can register for either of these.

 To register, the following information will be required: